JasselD/JasselNotes/DSA revision/Balancing Binary Tree.md

 - **Rotations
 	- !!!Rotation is only done 3 nodes at a time
 	- Single right rotation (LL rotation)
+		- Used when a left-heavy tree needs to rebalance
 		- ![[Pasted image 20241103165143.png]]
 	-